 If you have a brother, you know how special a song about brothers can be.
-These songs can say everything you want to say to your brother without making it sound corny or fake.

 This inspirational song was written from the point of view of a little brother.